 *Sadly, Clark’s closed back in 2013, following the fate of so many of these old pie-and-mash shops.
 See our alternate ideas for where to find another one.

-Order: One pie and mash, with liquor (small/large, £3.50/£3.60), and you really should try those eels too.
-(They are good!
-Really.)
-The potatoes arrive in yellow balls—controversial for those who prefer their mash spread out and around their pies, all over the plate—but with a little spoon work, the pie and mash here are easily mixed into tasty, meaty submission.
+Order: One pie and mash, with liquor, and you should try those eels too.
+The potatoes arrive in unsalted yellow balls here—controversial for those who prefer their mash spread out and around their pies, all over the plate—but with a little spoon work, the pie and mash here are easily mixed into meaty submission.
 You may choose to enliven your plate with a little of the vinegar and white pepper provided, and wash things down with a refreshing cream soda.

 Alternatively: Most of the old-timey pie-and-mash joins are clustered in the East End, as that’s where the working-class lived back then, and farther out in suburban Essex, where rents are cheaper.
 In Bermondsey, try M. Manze (multiple locations including the original at 87 Tower Bridge Rd., map)—the oldest pie shop in London, dating to 1902—or in Hoxton, F. Cooke Pie + Mash (150 Hoxton St., map); both the Manzes and the Cookes are surviving families of the good ol’ eel-pie-and-mash days of yore.
 (If fact, Joe Cooke is said to have been the first to pair liquor with pie and mash, in 1862, per Taste.)
 Find more pie-and-mash options over on Time Out London.